Vertex Pharmaceuticals: Genetic therapies

+Pain management

+In January 2025, Vertex became the first drugmaker in 25 years to gain U.S. approval for a new type of pain medicine when the FDA approved Journavx (suzetrigine), a novel non-opioid treatment for moderate to severe acute pain.
+Journavx was evaluated via two randomized, double-blind, placebo- and active-controlled trials of acute surgical pain.

 Historical

 Telaprevir

 In 2014, Vertex discontinued telaprevir.
 In May 2011, the Food and Drug Administration (FDA) had approved the drug telaprevir (Incivek) as an oral treatment for hepatitis C. Development and commercialization of telaprevir was shared with Johnson & Johnson for European distribution and Mitsubishi for Asia.
 Telaprevir is a protease inhibitor.

 CEO compensation

 In 2015, several media outlets reported CEO Jeffrey Leiden's 2014 compensation to be approximately US$48.5 million.
 Vertex shareholders opted for a reduction in CEO compensation in 2015 and 2016, resulting in 2016 earnings of US$17.4 million.
+In August 2025, Reshma Kewalramani, CEO of Vertex, reportedly bought a large portion of the company's stock.